All Out War (band)

-All Out War is an American metalcore band from Newburgh, New York, formed in 1991.
-They have released seven full-length albums starting in 1997.
+All Out War is an American metalcore/hardcore band from Newburgh, New York, formed in 1991.
+They have released eight full-length albums starting in 1997.

 Career

 The band played their first show together in Newburgh, New York at the Hudson Valley skate park in 1991.
 A riot broke out resulting in the police intervening.
 The lineup was Darryl Quirk, Sam Carbone, Tom Connelly (three members from A.W.O.L., an earlier hardcore band from Newburgh, N.Y.) and Mike Score.

 They are sometimes credited with having formed in 1993.
 The band's lineup shifted frequently in its early years before their first full-length release Truth in the Age of Lies on the German record label Gain Ground in 1997.
-Later in 1997 the band signed with the Chicago based record label Victory Records, where they released their second album For Those Who Were Crucified in 1998.
+Later in 1997, the band signed with the Chicago-based record label Victory Records, where they released their second album For Those Who Were Crucified in 1998.

 Turmoil within the band continued in the years following the release of For Those Who Were Crucified with multiple band members entering and leaving the band.
 The band returned to the studio in 2003 to record their third full length, Condemned to Suffer, which was also released on Victory Records.
-In 2004 the band announced that they had officially broken up due to the inability of vocalist Mike Score to continue with the band.
+In 2004, the band announced that they had officially broken up due to the inability of vocalist Mike Score to continue with the band.